 Violins are very delicate instruments that can get scratched or broken very easily due to their size.
 Despite how careful you may be with your violin, it’s likely to get injured or broken if you don’t protect it well with a quality violin case.
 In order to protect your violin from any major damage, you will want to buy a high-quality and durable violin case.
-Below we have evaluated the 8 best violin cases so that you can protect your violin with the highest quality case.

 When picking your violin case, keep in mind the main way you will be transporting your violin.
 If you plan on flying a lot, you may way to buy a hard violin case, like the BAM violin case.
 If you’re walking or biking a lot, the lightweight Featherweight C-3960 violin case is probably best.
 If you just need a high-quality violin case, a Protec violin case will suffice.
 With that in mind, let’s get to the best violin cases.

 Remember as you search for your violin case that you should find one that represents you since your violin case will be the first impression anyone has of you when you’re lugging your case around.
 You will also need to find a violin case that fits the size of your violin.
 Before you start searching, make sure you know how big your violin is.